jonmlas/Unyson-Team-Member/README.md

 # Unyson-Team-Member
-Team Member Extension for Unyson
+A WordPress plugin that adds a Team Member post type and shortcode for Unyson Framework.